fringefilmsoz/SIP/Installation.md

 ### <span class="mw-headline" id="Install_git:">Install git:</span>

 **Note:** If you are running a resent full version of the Raspbian operating system, git should already be installed.
 You can test this by typing 'git' (without quotes) in a terminal window.
 If git is installed you will see a help screen showing git commands.
-If you are running the lite version of Raspbian Jessie or if git does not appear to be installed follow these instructions.
+If you are running Raspbian Lite or if git does not appear to be installed follow these instructions.

 With the Raspberry Pi connected to the internet, open a terminal window (command line). enter the following command: